TrynkaLab/CHEERS/README.md

 # CHEERS

 CHEERS (Chromatin Element Enrichment Ranking by Specificity) is a method to determine enrichment of annotations in GWAS significant loci.
 In addition to SNP-peak overlap, CHEERS takes into account peak properties as reflected by quantitative changes in read counts within peaks.
+Main code by Blagoje Soskic.
+LD calculation by Lara Bossini-Castillo.

 ## **Requirements**